Protesters clash at UCLA as police move in to clear encampments on college campuses across country - Boston News, Weather, Sports | WHDH 7News

 Negotiations between the protesters and the college came to a standstill in recent days, and the school set a deadline for the activists to abandon the tent encampment Monday afternoon or be suspended.

-Instead, protesters defied the ultimatum and took over Hamilton Hall early Tuesday, carrying in furniture and metal barricades.
+Instead, protesters took over Hamilton Hall early Tuesday, carrying in furniture and metal barricades.

-Ilana Lewkovitch, a self-described “leftist Zionist” student at Columbia, said it’s been hard to concentrate on school for weeks.
-Her exams have been disrupted with chants of “say it loud, say it clear, we want Zionists out of here.”

-Lewkovitch, who is Jewish, said she wished the current pro-Palestinian protests were more open to people like her who criticize Israel’s war policies but believe there should be an Israeli state.

 (Copyright (c) 2024 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)